 Supplements: Are they Healthy & Do Chickens Need Them?

 Just like many supplements for people, some are healthy and others are not.
 Here is a list of some common chicken supplements.

 Note: Supplements are often not exactly what they are labeled as… so be wary.
 Additionally, even many good supplements are not good for animals when given in high dosages.

 Dietary Supplements That Can Be Harmful To Chickens:

 Rooster Booster Multi Wormer Triple Action Vitamin Supplement

 This product is advertised as a vitamin supplement for chickens.
-However, the label is a little confusing to some… This product contains Hygromycin B… which is an ANTIBIOTIC.
-Although antibiotics are occasionally necessary for medical treatment, chronic use is not healthy.
-When given to chickens long-term, antibiotics can cause digestive problems (such as undigested matter in the chickens’ droppings and diarrhea).
-Before buying supplements for your chickens (particularly when planning on using them long-term), it is a good idea to read the ingredients.
+However, the label is a little confusing.
+This product contains Hygromycin B… which is an ANTIBIOTIC.
+Antibiotics are occasionally necessary for medical treatment.
+However, chronic use is not healthy.
+Antibiotics can cause digestive problems (such as undigested matter in the chickens’ droppings and diarrhea) when administered long-term.
+Always read the ingredients before buying supplements for your chickens (particularly when planning on using them long-term).

 Dietary Supplements That Can Be Good For Chickens: